Safe Housing grants

 In addition to helping people and pets find safety together, these grants are meant to help build collaborative relationships within your community.
 Domestic violence and animal organizations will be expected to work together to identify the needs for these services in their communities and find the best ways to fill them.
 If veterinary services cannot be provided by the animal organization, a partnership with one or more veterinary clinics is recommended.
 We also suggest reaching out to community organizations, such as the Girl Scouts, local pet supply stores, places of worship, etc., to see if they are able to fulfill any program needs through community service or donations.
 Ongoing needs, such as pet food and supplies, leashes and collars, or short-term needs like help with landscaping or organizing, can often be filled by volunteers and fundraisers.

 Before submitting your application, we strongly encourage you to visit DontForgetThePets.org.
 RedRover and Rescue Rebuild created this resource for those interested in building a program to help people and pets escape violence together.
-Free training workshops and handbooks are available, as well as one-on-one coaching assistance to help you plan your program and submit your application.
+Free training workshops and handbooks, document templates and examples, and one-on-one coaching assistance are available to help you plan your program and submit your application.
 Learn more >